pesalerno/Genomics-Intro-workshop/README.md

 Awesome!! now we can get started with the real stuff.... analyzing/processing our data with STACKS!

-**NOTE**: To look into a gzipped file (for example, with head):
+**NOTE**: You can also look into a gzipped file with slightly modified commands/programs, for example:

-	zcat file.name.fastq.gz | head ##may need to do gzcat instead

-Or you can also do less:

 	zless ##or gzless